 General Overview: Charter schools are schools of choice that are thus accountable directly to parents/guardians.
 Charter schools must recruit their students and retain adequate numbers to be financially viable.
 They must also demonstrate how the charter school will meet or exceed enrollment and retention targets set by their authorizer.
 The minimum number of students shall be at least fifty at a single site, or, if less than fifty students are to be served by the school, the response must include a compelling justification for the enrollment projection.
 NYSED is unlikely to recommend for approval charters with enrollment plans that terminate in grades in the middle of logical grade spans at the end of the charter period, e.g., a grades 6-10 school.
-Instead, it is recommended that applicants propose distinct elementary, middle or high school programs and approved schools can request to add grades mid-charter with evidence of strong enrollment and academic performance, e.g., propose a grade 6-8 school and then, once the school has demonstrated success, request to add high school grades in the fourth year of operation.
+Instead, it is recommended that applicants propose elementary, middle, and/or high school programs.

+Once the school has demonstrated success, it may request to add additional grade bands at the time of renewal.

 - 1. Complete the Projected Enrollment Table provided below, including the number of students and the ages and grade levels to be served in each year of the proposed charter term. - 2.
-Explain the rationale for this enrollment plan, including school and grade sizes, growth patterns, alignment with grade configurations of other local schools, and assumptions about student attrition and retention of students from grade to grade.33 If the school continues to grow after the first charter term, present the ultimate grade span goal and the year in which this would occur. - 3.
-Describe the student recruitment plan, including how families in the community will be informed about the charter school and any community assets that will leveraged to recruit students.
+Explain the rationale for this enrollment plan, including school and grade sizes, growth patterns, alignment with grade configurations of other local schools, and assumptions about student attrition and retention of students from grade to grade.33 If the school plans to continue to grow after the first charter term, present the ultimate grade span goal and the year in which this would occur. - Describe the student recruitment plan, including how families in the community will be informed about the charter school and any community assets that will leveraged to recruit students.
 Practices used, or to be used, to enroll and retain a comparable number of SWDs, ELLs, and EDs should be provided. - 4.
 Provide evidence of interest in and demand for the proposed school. - 5.
 Describe the proposed application, admissions, and enrollment process, including a plan for a public lottery. - 6.
 Identify and explain enrollment preferences, including any preferences for students the applicant group has defined as at-risk of academic failure. - 7.
 Describe how any vacancies created during the school year will be filled (backfilling) and any date by which the school will no longer fill such vacancies. - 8.
 Complete the Enrollment and Retention Targets Table provided below using the Charter School Enrollment and Retention Targets resources on the NYSED webpage. - 9.
 Describe the school's plans to meet or exceed the enrollment and retention targets established by the Board of Regents for SWDs, ELLs, and EDs.